millsapjohn/WREUtilities/README.md

     it lol.

 XMRG_EXTRACT.py<br/>
+    Requires the "gridloadXMRG.exe" executable from the US Army Corps of Engineers (USACE) Hydraulic Engineering Center (HEC).
+This executable is distributed as part of the HEC-RAS download package.<br/>
     Extracts files in a directory from XMRG format to .dss format.
 Commandline arguments to specify method:<br/>
     -e flag extracts each file to a separate .dss file.<br/>
     -c flag extracts all files in directory to a combined .dss record.<br/>